Socket

 Is training a gbnet model closer to training a neural network or to training a GBM?

 It's closer to training a GBM.
 Currently, the biggest difference between training using gbnet vs basic torch, is that gbnet, like basic usage of xgboost and lightgbm, requires the entire dataset to be fed in.
 Cached predictions allow these packages to train quickly, and caching cannot happen if input batches change with each training/boosting round.
-Some additional info is provided in #12.
+There are some ways around this but there is currently no native functionality in gbnet for true batch training.
+Additional info is provided in #12.

 Basic training of a GBM for comparison to existing gradient boosting packages